TANISHA-singh-7/BloomWithin/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to BrightPsych, please fork the repository, make your changes, and submit a pull request.
+If you'd like to contribute to Bloom Within, please fork the repository, make your changes, and submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.

 ## License